-- 11. Disciplinary Records: The Charter School shall maintain records of all student suspensions and expulsions at the Charter School.
-Such records shall be made available to the authorizer upon request. - 12.
-Expelled Students/Alternative Education: Students who are expelled shall be responsible for seeking alternative education programs including, but not limited to, programs within the County or their school district of residence.
-The Charter School shall work cooperatively with parents/guardians as requested by parents/guardians or by the school district of residence to assist with locating alternative placements during expulsion. - 13.
+- 14. Expelled Students/Alternative Education: Students who are expelled shall be responsible for seeking alternative education programs including, but not limited to, programs within the County or their school district of residence.
+The Charter School shall work cooperatively with parents/guardians as requested by parents/guardians or by the school district of residence to assist with locating alternative placements during expulsion. - 15.
 Rehabilitation Plans: Students who are expelled from the Charter School shall be given a rehabilitation plan upon expulsion as developed by the Board at the time of the expulsion order, which may include, but is not limited to, periodic review as well as assessment at the time of review for readmission.
-The rehabilitation plan should include a date not later than one year from the date of expulsion when the student may reapply to the Charter School for readmission. - 14.
-Readmission: The decision to readmit a student or to admit a previously expelled student from another school district or charter school shall be in the sole discretion of the Board following a meeting with the Director or designee and the student and guardian or representative to determine whether the student has successfully completed the rehabilitation plan and to determine whether the student poses a threat to others or will be disruptive to the school environment.
+The rehabilitation plan should include a date not later than one year from the date of expulsion when the student may reapply to the Charter School for readmission. - 16.
+Readmission or Admission of Previously Expelled Student: The decision to readmit a student after the end of the student's expulsion term or to admit a previously expelled student from another school district or charter school who has not been readmitted/admitted to another school or school district after the end of the student's expulsion term, shall be in the sole discretion of the Board following a meeting with the Director or designee and the student and guardian or representative to determine whether the student has successfully completed the rehabilitation plan and to determine whether the student poses a threat to others or will be disruptive to the school environment.
 The Director or designee shall make a recommendation to the Board following the meeting regarding his or her determination.
-The student's readmission is also contingent upon the Charter School's capacity at the time the student seeks readmission.
+The Board shall then make a final decision regarding readmission or admission of the student during the closed session of a public meeting, reporting out any action taken during closed session consistent with the requirements of the Brown Act.
+The student's readmission is also contingent upon the Charter School's capacity at the time the student seeks readmission or admission to the Charter School. - 17.
+Notice to Teachers: The Charter School shall notify teachers of each student who has engaged in or is reasonably suspected to have engaged in any of the acts listed in Education Code Section 49079 and the corresponding enumerated offenses set forth above. - 18.
+Involuntary Removal for Truancy: In accordance with Education Code Section 51747 and the Charter School's Board policy on independent study, after 2, two, missed assignments, an evaluation is held to determine whether it is in the best interest of the student to remain in independent study.
+If it is determined that it is not in the student's best interest to remain in independent study, the Charter School may involuntarily remove the student after the Charter School follows the requirements of the Missed Assignment Policy and only after providing notice and an opportunity for a parent, guardian, educational rights holder to request a hearing prior to any involuntary removal as forth herein.
+Students who are involuntarily removed for truancy shall be given a rehabilitation plan and shall be subject to the readmission procedures set forth herein.